goschtl/zope/zope3book/trunk/source/testing.rst

 Introduction
 ------------

-As you know by now, Zope 3 gains its incredible stability from testing any code in great detail.
-The currently most common method is to write unit tests.
-This chapter introduces unit tests - which are Zope 3 independent - and introduces some of the subtleties.
+Zope 3 gained its incredible stability from testing any code in great detail.
+Zope 3 packages has almost 100% test coverage.
+Zope 3 developers write unit tests, and integration tests wherever required.
+This chapter introduces unit tests and integration tests and some of the subtleties.

 Unit testing